Robert C. Weaver: Washington

 In 1934, Weaver was appointed as an aide to United States Secretary of the Interior Harold L. Ickes.
 In 1938, he became special assistant to the US Housing Authority.
 In 1942, he became administrative assistant to the National Defense Advisory Commission, the War Manpower Commission (1942), and director of Negro Manpower Service.

 With a reputation for knowledge about housing issues, in 1934 the young Weaver was invited to join President Franklin D. Roosevelt's Black Cabinet.
 Roosevelt appointed a total of 45 prominent blacks to positions in executive agencies, and called on them as informal advisers on public policy issues related to African Americans, the Great Depression and the New Deal.

-Weaver drafted the U.S Housing Program under Roosevelt, which was established in 1937.
+Weaver drafted the US Housing Program under Roosevelt, which was established in 1937.
 The program was intended to provide financial support to local housing departments, as a subsidy toward lowering the rent poor African Americans had to pay.
 The program decreased the average rent from $19.47 per month to $16.80 per month.
 Weaver claimed the scope of this program was insufficient, as there were still many African Americans who made less than the average income.
 They could not afford to pay for both food and housing.
 In addition, generally restricted to segregated housing, African Americans could not necessarily take advantage of other subsidized housing.